 Jason King — Website Designer

 Jason designed and maintains the EPT’s website.
 Trained as a librarian, these days he builds websites for non-profit organisations.
 He has worked in the non-profit sector for over 20 years and managed projects in West London and Victoria, Australia to help small non-profit organisations optimise their use of technology.
 Jason is an organiser for NetSquared London, putting on monthly talks about technology for social good.
+He also manages Google Grants to help non-profits publicise their websites.

 Julie Price, MB BS FRCOG – Trustee